bartmcpherson/node-shoutcast-stats/README.md

 # node shoutcast stats
-Node app to display listeners connected to ShoutCast stream
+Node app to play middleman for ShoutCast listner info.

+This part is for retrieving users and geo info.
+Will use separate React App to use the data.

 Conversion of a version originally done in PHP. https://github.com/bartmcpherson/wcsb-stream-stats